kryzp/kryzp.github.io/_posts/2025-03-24-first-hackathon.md

 We eventually settled on the second theme, and built an app focused on tackling the risk of 'shouldering' - when unauthorised individuals can 'look over your shouler' where you can't see them and watch you e.g: input your pin code.
 It could also be used as a backup layer of security, like if you left your computer unlocked by accident when you left to go pick up your coffee at a cafe.

 To cut to the chase: we won second place.
-Here's how our app worked.

 ### How did it work

-- It maintains an internal whitelist of 'authorized' face encodings which can be assigned a name and registered / removed at will.
+- We maintain an internal whitelist of 'authorized' face encodings which can be assigned a name and registered / removed at will.
 - The app then perpetually runs in the background, periodically checking the webcam for all the faces that it can find.
 - Whenever it detects an unauthorized face, it 'locks' - immediately covering the screen and blocking all input until only authorised faces are visible.
 - After detecting someone unauthorised it saves an image of what it's currently seeing every 10 seconds, and every 2 minutes it sends an email containing that image to whomever the device belongs to.